chef/chef-server/doc/FrequentTasks.md

 Note:
 - It's best to run
+    bundle install --binstubs --path=vendor/bundle
+    bundle update
-    bundle install --binstubs --path=vendor/bundle in the appropriate directories to keep your main ruby install clean.
+  in the appropriate directories to keep your main ruby install clean.
 However do not forget to clean those up before doing an omnibus build, as the files there (especially .so files) can cause strange build failures, especially during the final consistency checks.

+Note:
+- On the dev-vm /dotfiles dir is mounted from your host.
+It is useful for copying files back from the dev-vm to the host.
+- The ./sync utility is used to copy files from the host into dev-vm.

 ## Updating Chef Client